 - Slice the aubergine and tomatoes.
 Cold smoke them during the day for four hours using applewood chips/chunks/dust.

-- Prepare dough as described for Ham and Mushroom pizza.
+- Prepare dough as described in this recipe.
 Or defrost some in advance.

 Cooking the Pizza